chrissuu/bleu_fix/_posts/2024-09-22-artful-monkeys.md

 That is: $$\forall a_i \in \mathcal{A}, \textbf{Pr}\bigl[a_i \text{ is picked}\bigr] = \frac{1}{\textbf{card}(\mathcal{A})}$$

-In code, it could be defined, pseudo-code-wise as, where $$A$$ is implemented as a set-like list (no duplicate elements, but ordered):
+For example, in code, it could be implemented like so:

 >(1)def M(alphabet A):
 >